 How To Save Chive Seeds From Your Garden

-Are you interested in learning how to save chive seeds from your garden; or do you want to share this skill with someone else?
+Are you interested in learning how to save chive seeds from your garden or do you want to share this skill.

 Depending on how much chives you want to grow, it doesn’t require much isolation space to prevent cross-pollination in most areas, and no special tools.

 I am growing chives in a fairly large clay pot in my front garden area.

 To get started, you need high-quality, open-pollinated seeds from healthy chive plants.

 Open-pollinated means that the seed will come true-to-type when planted the following year.

 Or, buy potted plants that are already blooming in quart-size pots from a reputable nursery with healthy plants.

 When planting chives in your garden, plan to allow at least 20 feet between chives and other herbs.

 During the growing season, be sure to make note of how well your chives grow and multiply.

 These Herbs will produce the best seed for the following growing season.